marian-stanciulica/Foodybite/README.md

 # Foodybite

-💡The idea behind it is to create a simple way to find restaurants near you.
-Users can set their preferred radius and number of stars to filter restaurants based on location and rating.
-Additionally, they can see details, like opening hours, address, reviews, or photos for each restaurant found and give a review.
-The app offers the capability to search directly for a restaurant and give the opportunity to the user to give a review right away.
+💡At the core of my vision lies a simple yet powerful way to create a user-friendly app that helps you find the best restaurant near you based on location, radius, and number of stars.
+Additionally, users can see details, like opening hours, address, reviews, or photos for each restaurant found and give a review.
+The app allows users to search directly for a restaurant and enables them to give a review right away.

 1. [Motivation](#motivation)
 2. [Architecture](#architecture)